ICAREdata/icaredata-platform/README.md

 sam local start-api --parameter-overrides 'ParameterKey=DbUser,ParameterValue=postgres ParameterKey=DbPwd,ParameterValue=docker'
 ```

 You should be able to send a post request to http://127.0.0.1:3000/DSTU2/$process-message with a properly formatted FHIR Message in the body.
-An example of such a FHIR Message Bundle is included in `test/fixtures/message.json`.
+An example of such a FHIR Message Bundle is included in `test/fixtures/messaging/message.json`.
 This will insert the Message and its associated information into the database.

 ## Running the Test Client

 ```bash
 npm test
 ```

+In order to run the FHIR Messaging tests successfully, you must set environment variables in your system for `DbUser` and `DbPwd` correctly configured to your username and password for the database.